pherrer/ScreamingBird/README.md

 - flap_top.xhd: constraints file containing port mapping to the board and files

 ## Expected Behavior
-The system displays the game interface on a VGA monitor at a resolution of 800*600 pixels.
-The bird character continuously moves in the vertical direction under the influence of gravity.
-When an audio peak is detected from the microphone input, the bird performs an upward jump, allowing the player to control its motion using sound.
+The system outputs the game display to a VGA monitor operating at a fixed resolution of 800×600 pixels.
+All game elements, including the bird, pipes, and background, are rendered within this display area.

+The bird’s vertical position is updated every clock cycle based on a gravity model that applies a constant downward acceleration.
+In the absence of user input, the bird continuously descends toward the bottom of the screen.

-The PDM microphone input is processed in hardware and converted into a digital loudness value.
-When this loudness exceeds a predefined threshold, a jump event is triggered.
+Audio input from the PDM microphone is processed entirely in hardware to generate a digital loudness value.
+This value is continuously compared against a predefined threshold.
+When the loudness exceeds the threshold, a jump signal is asserted, causing an immediate upward velocity to be applied to the bird, resulting in a vertical jump.

-Obstacle pipes scroll horizontally across the screen from right to left at a constant speed.
-The bird must navigate through the gaps between pipes.
-If the bird collides with a pipe or touches the top or bottom screen boundaries, the game immediately ends.
+Pipes are generated at fixed horizontal intervals and scroll from right to left across the screen at a constant speed.
+Each pipe pair contains a vertical gap that the bird must pass through.
+The horizontal and vertical positions of the bird and pipes are continuously monitored for overlap.

+A collision event is detected if the bird intersects with any pipe or if its vertical position exceeds the upper or lower screen boundaries.
+Upon collision detection, the game enters a game-over state, halting bird motion and pipe scrolling.

-Each time the bird successfully passes through a pipe without collision, the score increments by one.
-The current score is displayed in real time on a 7-segment display, providing external visual feedback independent of the VGA output.
+The score increments by one each time the bird successfully passes a pipe pair without collision.
+The current score is output in real time on an external 7-segment display, which updates immediately upon each successful pass and operates independently of the VGA display.

 ### Diagram and System
 [System function diagram](https://github.com/pherrer/ScreamingBird/blob/main/images/Flappy_bird_diagram.png)